kzmeyao/sando/src/posts/usa/grand-teton.md

 <figure>
 <figure>

 After a couple of miles, we arrived at the heart of the Cascade Canyon.
-Flanked by mountains on both sides, we felt as we were in our own little world.
+Flanked by mountains on both sides, we felt as if we were in our own little world.

 <figure>
 <figure>
 <figure>

-As we trekked higher, the landscape around us began to transition from a summer green to a winter brown.
+As we neared the top, the landscape around us quickly transitioned from a summer green to a winter brown.
 The further we walked, the more patches of snow we saw alongside the trail.
-This continued for another mile or so until finally, a full-blown snowfield greeted us.
+This continued until finally, a full-blown snowfield greeted us.
 The ground was blindingly white as far as my eyes could see, and right in the center of it all was our intended destination, Lake Solitude.
-Frozen as if suspended in time, the lake seemed to have embraced its own name and decided to sit back and watch the rest of the world move on.
+As if suspended in time, the still-frozen lake seemed to have embraced its own name and decided to sit back and watch the rest of the world move on.

 <figure>
 <figure>
 <figure>

 The wind was fierce at the lake.
 The sky constantly changed colors as clouds raced overhead.
 I feared for my camera and tripod setup falling over the entire time, but the hook attachment on my tripod came in handy and I was able to successfully weigh it down with my pack.
 Needless to say, I would've stayed a bit longer if not for the wind.
-It was not the leisure photoshoot I expected.
+It was not the leisurely photoshoot I expected.

 <figure>
 <figure>
 <figure>

 At the end of the trail, our legs were starting to give out from underneath us.
 We had the choice of hiking two more miles around Jenny Lake to get back to our car or to take a ferry directly across the lake.
 We opted for the latter.
 Not surprisingly, almost everyone else had the same idea and there was a huge line waiting for the ferry.
-It was not the triumphant "we conquered the mountain" ending we had hoped for, but we abided.
+It was not the triumphant "we conquered the mountain" ending we had hoped for, but we reluctantly agreed to wait for the sake of our legs.

 <figure>